 For over 40 years, Whole Foods has garnered a loyal following as well as their share of critics.
 Hater’s gonna hate right?
-In spite of the criticism, Whole Foods remain continues to attract health enthusiasts and bring in annual revenues of more than $385 billion.
+In spite of the criticism, Whole Foods remain continues to attract health enthusiasts and bring in annual sales of $17 billion.

 How much does it cost to open Whole Foods?
 Unfortunately, Whole Foods is not open for franchising.
 Every store is company owned, even the ones outside of the United States.
 There has been no official statement explaining why the company won’t franchise.
 Some speculate it’s because the supermarket chain follows strict operations and prefers full control over the business operations.

 But just because Whole Foods won’t franchise doesn’t mean you can’t learn a thing or two about the business to benefit your entrepreneurial quest.
 Below are some facts on the supermarket chain that might help you in the long run because who knows, maybe someday, Whole Foods might just open their doors to franchising.
 Take our 7-minute franchise quiz to be matched with available opportunities based on your interests and skills.

 As mentioned above, Whole Foods is not open for franchising.
 But estimates suggest Whole Foods would have a franchise fee of $40,000 (minimum) if they ever decide to allow this option.
 After all, even convenience store concepts like 7-Eleven have franchise fees that can reach $53,000 per location.